 I meet many of my business coaching clients for coffee in quaint downtown Edmond, OK.
 I’m not a huge boutique coffee drinker, much to my eldest daughter’s dismay, but I will plug for Ellis Island Coffee Shop – a good cup of Joe.

-This young fella, and by young I mean probably 30ish – “sheesh I’m getting old”, had a lot of questions about business.
+This young fella, and by young I mean probably 30ish – “sheesh I’m getting old”, had a lot of questions about the business.
 Also about partnership concepts as well as a host of other inquiries.
 I must say I really do enjoy visiting with people who ask good questions and my new friend, Skyler, asked some great ones.

 One, in particular, stood out.